imagesid/AI-Theory-Project/README.md

 [0,0,0,1] = Down
 ```
 ### State
-I put 18 states in this project.
+Previously, I put only 14 states, but in this version I put 18 states in this project.
 ```sh
 [
     is_horizontal_movement(),